 When I was 4 years old, I decided to declutter my mom’s closet.
 At least 15 pairs of shoes went to the garbage.
 This was my first serious attempt to become a minimalist.

-Lately, minimalistic lifestyle became trendy, and I feel much more comfortable on our planet earth!
-However, minimalism is often misunderstood and explained as owning less will lead you to some kind of spiritual awakening.
+Lately, a minimalistic lifestyle became trendy, and I feel much more comfortable on our planet earth!
+However, minimalism is often misunderstood and explained as owning less will lead you to some spiritual awakening.
 E.g. Marie Kondo’s bestselling book about decluttering your closet.